kanidm/kanidm/designs/ldap_gateway.rst

 ------------

 LDAP is a legacy protocol for accessing directory (user, group, other) data over a network.
-Despite it's legacy nature, it has been the staple of authentication and authorisation for many years, where many enterprise or unix focused applications are guaranteed to integrate with LDAP (even contrast to newer systems like SAML/OAuth).
+Despite it's complex nature, it has been the staple of authentication and authorisation for many years, where many enterprise or unix focused applications are guaranteed to integrate with LDAP (even contrast to newer systems like SAML/OAuth).